 Competence is fundamental to the protection of people, assets and the environment and should be given the same recognition as safety.
 Training alone does not equal competence: it forms an important part of it.

-The Step Change in Safety Competence workgroup comprises a core group responsible for strategy development and identification of relevant work-streams, and a development group whose role is to deliver products on behalf of the industry.
-The workgroup has representation from Step Change in Safety member companies and external bodies such as ECITB and OPITO.
+The Competence Workgroup has representation from Step Change in Safety member companies and external bodies such as ECITB and OPITO.

 The workgroup has committed to setting up a subgroup for the new generation of young people working in our industry.
 This will ensure that we capture the thoughts and views of those who are the future of our industry and also to get them involved in delivering solutions.